 Surrogacy can be simply defined as the process of giving birth to a child after completing the whole gestational period successfully for an infertile couple.
-This process gradually gets public as well as legal acceptance in some country as it assists to build-up a family for an infertile couple.
-Surrogacy is an alternative option for natural conception and pregnancy and intended parents take assistance from surrogate mother for carrying the implanted embryo and to complete the term.
+This process gradually gets public as well as legal acceptance in some countries as it assists in build-up a family for an infertile couple.
+Surrogacy is an alternative option for natural conception and pregnancy and intended parents take assistance from surrogate mothers for carrying the implanted embryo and to complete the term.

 Read Also: What is Surrogacy?

-The surrogacy law differs from one country to another and even it can vary state wise, so before opting the surrogacy, intended parents and surrogate mother should aware of the laws and regulation.
+The surrogacy law differs from one country to another and even it can vary state-wise, so before opting the surrogacy, intended parents and surrogate mothers should aware of the laws and regulations.
 There are two surrogacy methods are available.

-If the egg of the intended mother is poor quality for fertilization, but the mother has the capacity to carry the fetus and ability to deliver a child, then surrogate requires for egg donation.
-The donor egg is artificially fertilized and then implant to intended mother’s womb to pursue the gestational term.
+If the egg of the intended mother is poor quality for fertilization, but the mother can carry the fetus and the ability to deliver a child, then surrogate requires for egg donation.
+The donor egg is artificially fertilized and then implant to the intended mother’s womb to pursue the gestational term.
 This surrogacy process is termed as partial surrogacy.

 In both of these methods, the intended mother does not have a biological relationship with the newborn, as they do not have a similar genetic sequence.
 However, the father has a genetic relationship with the newborn.